katahiromz/ShellStudy/README.md

 ## Copyright

 - Copyright © 2024 katahiromz.
-All Rights Reserved.
+- Some auto-generated data is copyrighted by Microsoft.